cell-os/metal-cell/README.md

 Note that each layer could actually be viewed as a collection of layers as well.

 ###Infrastructure Level
-The scope of the infrastructure-level software is limited to a node, so the firmware, drivers, kernel, operating system and clustering agents represent the software at this level.
+The scope of the infrastructure-level software is limited to a physical device.
+The firmware, drivers, kernel, operating system and clustering agents are at infrastructure level.

 ####???
 Resouce isolation